OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Related Work

+Generative AI also offers advantages in training and skill development for novice OSINT analysts \cite{chen_next_2023, suh_ai_2021}.
+By supporting iterative learning processes through demonstrations, feedback, and self-evaluation \cite{mukhopadhyay2024osint, dow2012shepherding}, LLMs can help bridge knowledge gaps in areas like tool usage, data collection, and verification.
+Unlike custom AI solutions, which often require specialized technical expertise to design and deploy, generative AI tools are accessible to a broader audience and can be seamlessly integrated into existing workflows.

 Research has begun exploring how generative AI, like LLMs, can enhance collaboration by serving as active participants in group settings \cite{he_ai_2024, zhang2023investigating}.
 Shifting from single human-AI interactions to multi-human and AI environments could improve performance in complex scenarios, providing more context-aware collaboration \cite{muller2022frameworks, bansal_is_2021,he_ai_2024}.
 Generative AI can facilitate dynamic teamwork and decision-making, improving collaborative sensemaking in high-uncertainty situations \cite{Dorton2021CollaborativeHS, suri_use_2024, he_ai_2024}.
-Based on related work, we posit that generative AI can significantly improve the effectiveness and scalability of OSINT investigations by focusing on practical integration, collaboration, and training.
+Based on related work, we posit that generative AI can significantly improve the effectiveness and scalability of OSINT investigations across the dimensions of practical integration, training, and collaboration.